GoodnessObi/todo-app/README.md

     - The enter key can be used in place of the add button to add input to list

 Looking forward to returning to this to incorporate React.

+## todo-app Update

+This app has been rebuilt with react.
+Also threw in some improvements.

+* Click [here](https://github.com/GoodnessObi/todo-app-v2) to see the [documentation and code](https://github.com/GoodnessObi/todo-app-v2)